 - Add a word or phrase relating to the experience level you’re looking for, such as “looking for a bestselling memoir ghostwriter” or “find an experienced art book ghostwriter.”

 - If you’d like to find a ghostwriter who lives nearby, add the name of your city or state, as in “looking for experienced memoir ghostwriter Los Angeles, California.”

 You can refine your search even further by using negative keywords to screen out those ghostwriters you don’t want to bother with.
 To do so, go to the Google Advanced Search Page, where you can use the “none of these words” box to eliminate ghostwriters you don’t want to work with.

 For example, you might want to type “cheap” and “inexpensive” in this box to eliminate low-end ghostwriters.
 (The old adage “You get what you pay for” applies here.)
 You might also type in “academic” and “textbook” to screen out writers who most likely will lack experience in writing for the popular press.

-But remember, googling isn’t the only way to find a ghostwriter for your book.
-Here are a few more.
+But remember, Googling isn’t the only way to find a ghostwriter for your book.
+Here are several more.

 2. Look at other books